w3c/wai-curricula/content/designer/navigation.md

 * identify and describe uses of different types of menus, for example to navigate across web pages, to select categories from a crowded web page, and to navigate across applications
 * provide visual cues to distinguish menus from other components, and provide consistent styling for menu identification across a set of web pages
-* define mouse, keyboard, and tactile interactions within menus
+* define mouse, keyboard, and touch interactions within menus
 * design user interfaces that support appropriate sizing of menus and menu items to fit all text in different viewports and screen configurations
 * design user interfaces that communicate the state of menu items using distinguishable and consistent styles
 * identify related requirements for developers to implement semantics for different menu states and properties, such as hover, focus, current, active, and visited